pioneer0317/DH110-HANALIM/README.md

 [>> Read the rest of the personas on Assignment 04](https://github.com/pioneer0317/DH110-HANALIM/tree/main/Assignments/Assignment%2004)

 ### Wireframe and graphic design element variation
 Getting into a design perspective of the project, I decided to use green as the main theme since the color blue was already used by LinkedIn platform.
+I also wanted the users to feel less stressed as they already are.
 Initially, I chose to work with the third color theme, but after going through an impression test with couple people, I decided to pivot my decision to the first color scheme.

 ![](variations.PNG)